 “I’m not.
 I feel incredibly lucky.
 It’s the acting out that causes me trouble.”

 “You were hospitalized right after you got to Ames.”

 “Yeah.
 I had a bad trip.
-Too many sick rides hitch hiking,” it came rushing out.
+Too many sick rides hitch hiking,” it comes rushing out.

-He didn’t say anything, just held my hand.
-The glow intensified.
-I felt better.
+He doesn’t say anything, just holds my hand.
+The glow intensifies.
+I feel better.

 “I think we’ve made a good start, Andy.
 Sometimes it takes months for a patient to open up.”